grafana/agent/docs/sources/flow/concepts/components.md

 ## Pipelines

-Most arguments for a component in a configuration file are constant values, such as setting a `log_level` attribute to the quoted string `"debug"`:
+Most arguments for a component in a configuration file are constant values, such as setting a `log_level` attribute to the quoted string `"debug"`.

 ```river
 log_level = "debug"